James Dyson revolutionized the vacuum cleaner industry by introducing the first bagless vacuum.

 But these will not fit in the V7 model and beyond.

-Again, the V6 attachments are similar to the newer Dyson cordless vacuums but with a different bracket, and I’ll enumerate the names.
+Again, the V6 attachments are similar to those of the newer Dyson cordless vacuums, but with a different bracket, and I’ll list the names.

 Unfortunately, the V6 doesn’t have the hair screw tool or any of the new attachments released by Dyson.